grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 ### Adding custom Flow configuration

-Any value supplied to the `.extraConfig` or `.logs.extraConfig` values will be appended to the generated config file.
+Any value supplied to the `.extraConfig` or `.logs.extraConfig` values will be appended to the generated config file after being templated with helm, so that you can refer to any values from this chart.
 This can be used to add more Grafana Agent Flow components to provide extra functionality to the agent.

 NOTE: This cannot be used to modify existing configuration values.